zeez30/EnvironmentalApp/README.md

 Each team member will be responsible for the completion of at least 3 seperate development tasks related to the user stories provided, one for each role.

 Jack:
+Environmental Scientist :
+- Use a map to view real-time sensor statuses and alerts geographically.
+Operations Manager :
+- Address and report sensor malfunctions or anomalies.
+Administrator:
+- Manage user access and roles within the application

 Zee:
 Environmental Scientist :